 - CPR Certification.
 The most commonly requested certification from employers, this Red Cross certification can come in handy for pursuing a number of job opportunities that are not limited to the medical industry (e.g. teaching jobs, public-facing roles, and even companies can benefit from employees being CPR-certified).

 - CISSP.
 This is one of the most popular network security certifications, perfect for information security professionals who already have a few years of experience and want their skills to be globally recognized.

 Still have some questions?
 You’ll find your answers in this section!

 Yep!
-As long as the certifications are relevant for the job, you can include them on your resume.
+As long as the certifications are relevant to the job, you should include them on your resume.

 Online certifications can especially help you if you’re a recent graduate with not a lot of work experience.

-Q: Is there a situation when I DON’T list my certifications on my resume?
+2. Is there a situation when I DON’T list certifications on my resume?